Float Your Boat RULES

 - At least two team members must ride in the boat during the race.
 Race participants must be age 8 or older, with the following two race divisions to choose from:

-- "Long Course" – designed for race participants age 15 and above
+- "Long Course" – designed for adult and high school race participants

-- "Short Course" – designed for race participants ages 12 and under (with one "adult," over the age of 12, allowed, but not required, per boat)
+- "Short Course" – designed for race participants in grades 3-8 or ages 14 and under (with one "adult," over the age of 14, allowed, but not required, per boat)

 - All entrants must ensure that their portion of the pit area has been cleaned before leaving on race day.
 It is the responsibility of each boat team to remove their boat from the race site, or place their boat in an on-site dumpster at the conclusion of the event.

-- For racing purposes, boats will race in race “heats” (two or three boats per heat).
+- For racing purposes, boats will race in race “heats” (two boats per heat).
 Each boat will be timed independently, and awards will be given overall.

 Any other Float Your Boat questions?
 Contact Kimberly Kent with The Food Bank for Central & Northeast Missouri at email@example.com, or (573) 474-1020.